 First and foremost, make sure that your employment and funds paid into your account check out with the SSA.
 The U.S. Social Security Administration (SSA) encourages workers aged 18 years and older to create an account where they can monitor their Social Security Statement.
 The SSA is phasing out all check payments and transitioning to an all-electronic payment system.
 This means all recipients are encouraged to sign up for some form of e-payment system.

 You should be aware that there are health risks involved in optimizing your Social Security payout.
 For one thing, a delay in retirement can increase the likelihood that you will compromise your health.
 For another, relying on half of a spouse’s benefits can be good, but it puts you in a dicey position where you are dependent on the other person’s wealth.
-If anything happens to your significant other such as sudden death, you will need to adjust to the situation very quickly.
-At this vulnerable stage in life, it is a good idea to have an idea of your life expectancy as well.

 Related Article: Don’t Forget About Life Expectancy When Planning for Retirement